 CUSMA/T-MEC duty-free shipping for low-value parcels from Mexico to Canada

-While the new NAFTA is primarily written to accommodate major commodity trading - such as auto parts, energy, and agriculture - it also can be a great benefit for smaller specialty or boutique orders for parts, and other equipment.
+CUSMA/ T-Mec accommodates major commodity trading - such as auto parts, energy, and agriculture.
+It is also a great benefit for smaller specialty parts and other equipment.

 The key parcel provisions of CUSMA T-MEC (i.e. new NAFTA) include:

-- Duty-free and tax-free entry for most Mexican parcels shipped courier valued under CAD 40
+- Duty-free and tax-free entry for most Mexican parcels shipped courier under CAD $40

-- Duty-free entry for most Mexican parcels shipped courier valued under CAD 150
+- Duty-free entry for most Mexican parcels shipped courier under CAD $150

-- Simplified "Certification of Origin" for shipments shipped courier valued under CAD 3,300
+- Simplified "Certification of Origin" for shipments shipped courier under CAD $3,300

 - Read about USMCA/CUSMA/T-MEC